-MY HOTELS GROUP – PRIVACY NOTICE
+MY BRIGHTON – PRIVACY NOTICE

-Welcome to the My Hotels Group’s privacy notice.
+Welcome to the My Brighton’s privacy notice.

-My Hotels respects your privacy and is committed to protecting your personal information.
+My Brighton respects your privacy and is committed to protecting your personal information.
 This privacy notice will let you know how we look after your personal information generally as well as when you visit our website and tell you about your privacy rights and how the law protects you.

-This privacy notice aims to give you information on how the My Hotels Group collects and processes your personal information.
+This privacy notice aims to give you information on how the My Brighton collects and processes your personal information.
 It is intended to cover all of your rights and information required under applicable data protection laws including with effect from 25th May 2018 the General Data Protection Regulation (GDPR) and, once in force, the UK Data Protection Bill.
 We are continually aiming to improve our systems and processes so there may be some updates to this privacy notice from time to time.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 What personal information do we collect about you?

 We collect and process a range of personal information.